eliottd7/DS210-fall24/README.md

 You can check on progress by running (on a Linux machine) `wc mnm.csv`; the first output number from wc is the number of lines in a file, which is out of 10k.

-You may find the output a little odd if you run with a depth threshhold of 6000 or less; it seems that the origin nodes for DFS are also the least connected.
-This is because the nodes with higher numbers of connections are also more likely to have higher distances, based on this particular dataset.
+You may find the output a little odd if you run with a depth threshhold of 6000 or less; it seems that many of the origin nodes for DFS are also less connected.
+This is because the nodes with higher numbers of connections are also more likely to have higher distances and therefore exceed the threshold (see last paragraph).
+It is worth running this with a much higher threshold at the expense of waiting longer to see that, at depth values over 12000, the same nodes start appearing as the min-neighbor winners with less than 5 connections.
+On my laptop this took over an hour so I don't recommend unless you're that bored.

+The Twitch Gamers dataset edges are follows between users.
+However, the nature of the platform itself lends that more followers implies more views, which is one of the fields used in calculating the weight of a node.
+So increased connectivity is highly correlated to increased weights along all edges.